 Location: English Harbour, Antigua

 Once all the races were finished, we made our way back to ocean star.
-On the way, Kelsay, Peyton, Hunter, Matty and I saw some kids fishing.
-As we walked away, Matty came running up behind us holding a small fish.
-To no surprise, he swallowed it whole.
-Just another strange thing Matty has ingested in the last 70 days.
+On the way, Kelsay, Peyton, Hunter, Matty, and I saw some kids fishing.
+As we walked away, Matty came running up behind us, holding a small fish.
+To no surprise, he swallowed it whole just another strange thing Matty has ingested in the last 70 days.
 For dinner, Steph helped Katie and Lucy make a yummy spanakopita penne pasta.
 The boys werent the biggest fans of all the spinach.
-After cleanup was done, we had our second to last marine biology class ever where we learned about some of the many overwhelming threats to marine biodiversity.
+After the cleanup was done, we had our second to last marine biology class ever where we learned about some of the many overwhelming threats to marine biodiversity.
 It was a lovely day of doing a whole lot of nothing.

 Related VoyageView All Voyages

 Antigua to Grenada -w- Antigua Yacht Regatta

 via Dominica, The Grenadines, Martinique, St. Barts

 Our spring Caribbean voyage covers the length of the Lesser Antilles, allowing us to spend plenty of time exploring both above and below the Caribbean Sea.
 Unique to this program is that we end by challenging crews from around the globe at the world-renowned Antigua Classic Yacht Regatta.View Details